 I loved the books I've read recently featuring Soul Eaters and Soul Thieves.
 They were powerful and terrifying in equal measure.

-If you’ve enjoyed this review, you might be interested reading in my article about eating and drinking in horror fiction (Food for Thought).
+If you’ve enjoyed this article, you might be interested reading in my article about eating and drinking in horror fiction (Food for Thought).

 If you fancy something different, you might like to take a chance on my review of Outlaw King.